Dynamic-Book/DyboApp/README.md

 # Installation

-Instructions to install the Dynabook.app in a Cuis-Smalltalk developer environment.
+Instructions to install the DyboApp in a Cuis-Smalltalk developer environment.

 1. Set up your Cuis-Smalltalk environment